samth/racket-gaming/README.md

 ## Platform Limitations

-Currently, only macOS sierry is supported.
+Currently, only macOS sierra is supported.
 This is due to the fact that the [phyics engine](https://github.com/samvv/ramunk) does not contain any releases yet for other platforms.
 This will get fixed in the next couple of weeks, however.